elobdog/script/README.md

 # scripts
 Helper scripts, mostly for OpenBSD (and other *nix operating systems)

-**unboundblock.sh**: This script uses the ad domain list at https://dbl.oisd.nl, and generates blockhost.conf useful for unbound.
+**unboundblock.sh**: Generate blockhost.conf for unbound using the ad domain list at https://dbl.oisd.nl.
 Unbound returns NXDOMAIN for these ad domains.
 Include the generated blockhost.conf file via "include:" directive in the "server:" section of /var/unbound/etc/unbound.conf, something like this: include: /var/unbound/etc/blockhost.conf.
 Note the blockhost.conf must be placed somewhere under /var/unbound, as unbound runs chroot()ed to this directory.

+**getkishore.sh**: Script to retrieve the pdf versions of the Kishore magazine, published since 1973.
+Note the origin server can be slow, and the script may need to run for several hours to download the entire archive.
+Archive: http://kishor.ebalbharati.in/Archive/